UNIVERSITY OF WISCONSIN River Falls

 The Health Insurance Marketplace launched on October 1, 2013 as part of the federal Affordable Care Act (ACA).
 Students may wish to consider health insurance options available due to the ACA, a federal law passed in March 2010 which phases in over several years, and requires persons to have health insurance.
 A penalty may be imposed for those without health insurance, and this penalty will increase to $695 per uninsured adult for 2016.
 The penalty is assessed when persons file their income taxes.

-The Health Insurance Marketplace is a new way for individuals and families who meet certain income requirements to buy private health insurance plans.
+The Health Insurance Marketplace is a way for individuals and families who meet certain income requirements to buy private health insurance plans.
 Four levels of plans are offered through the Marketplace.
 The plans vary from each other based on the amount of out-of-pocket medical expenses that are covered.
 For example, the lowest cost "bronze" plans only cover 60% of medical expenses, "silver" plans cover 70%, "gold" plans cover 80%, while the highest tier "platinum" plans cover 90% of medical expenses.
 Individuals may be eligible for a subsidy (depending on their income) that will reduce the cost of a Marketplace plan.

 Information on the Affordable Care Act is available at http://www.healthcare.gov/ for more information and updates and to sign up for email or text updates.